It shouldn’t be left to Novak Djokovic to dim the light on Margaret Court’s legacy

 Then there is the Margaret Court Arena, which stands next to the Rod Laver Arena at Melbourne Park.
 That Court still has her name up in lights is perplexing to me, but repeated calls to rename the stadium after someone who does not express their racist, homophobic and transphobic attitudes have so far fallen on deaf ears at Tennis Australia.
 It is not only that Court harbours deeply discriminatory views on a number of topics; it is that she actively seeks controversy and a reaction to her prehistoric beliefs.

 And yet Court, who is now a Pentecostal minister in Perth, remains honoured in Melbourne and even received an invitation to attend this year’s tournament, which she declined.
-Tennis Australia “does not align” with her views and repeatedly used the line that the stadium recognises only her sporting achievements and not her personal beliefs, which is a bit like naming Spanish FA headquarters the Luis Rubiales Convention Centre because he chaired a mean quarterly meeting.
+Tennis Australia “does not align” with her views.
+It has repeated a line that the stadium is in recognition of her sporting achievements and not her personal beliefs, which is a bit like naming Spanish FA headquarters the Luis Rubiales Convention Centre because he chaired a mean quarterly meeting.

 Court likes to rail against cancel culture despite being living proof that it doesn’t exist, or at least doesn’t really work.
 Despite her protestations, removing Court’s name from a stadium would not edit her sporting achievements, just as tearing down a statue does not change history.
 Whose achievements we celebrate is a choice, and to be chosen is a privilege.
 It is not hard to find others more worthy: Billie Jean King has led calls for the arena to be renamed in honour of Evonne Goolagong, another great player and an Indigenous Australian icon.